 Work shadowing a C&I engineer may also be useful, as it shows interest and commitment.

-Control and instrumentation engineers (C&I engineers) are needed in a range of engineering sectors including:
+As a control and instrumentation engineer your skills will be in demand in a range of engineering sectors including:

 The most widely recognised recruiters of C&I engineers, however, are the following types of organisations:

 - oil and gas/power generation/energy

 Other sectors include aerospace, marine, materials and defence engineering, and environmental agencies.

 C&I engineers are also employed by companies who produce control and instrumentation equipment.